McNepp/QApplicationContext/README.md

 <br>When you create a QApplicationContext, the constructor will set a global variable to the new QApplicationContext, unless
 it has already been set.
 Consequently, the first QApplicationContext that you create in your application will become the global instance.
 <br>(Please not that QCoreApplication::instance() exhibits the same behaviour.)

+## The implicitly registered Services

+There are two Services that will be implicitly available in all instances of mcnepp::qtdi::StandardApplicationContext:

+- The ApplicationContext itself, registered under the name "context".
+- The QCoreApplication::instance(), registered under the name "application".

+Both Services will have `ServiceScope::EXTERNAL`.

+Of course, the QCoreApplication::instance() can only be registered if it has been created before the StandardApplicationContext.

+If that is not the case, a hook will be installed that will register the QCoreApplication::instance() with the mcnepp::qtdi::QApplicationContext::instance() later.

 ## Multi-threading